NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

 Now, this is how your file structure should look like:

-- fastq/ - Contains all the fastq.gz files in the table below.
+- :code:`fastq/` - Contains all the fastq.gz files in the table below.
-- libraries.tsv
+- :code:`libraries.tsv` - Specifies how the samples are demultiplexed.
-- groups.tsv
+- :code:`groups.tsv` - Specifies how the samples are scaled.
-- config.yaml
+- :code:`config.yaml` - Some extra config values.
+Where the references are, how long is the UMI.

-Minute needs three configuration files to run:
+Minute needs these three configuration files to run:

 :code:`config.yaml`: Contains information about reference mapping: where the fasta files and bowtie2 indexes are, and a blocklist to remove artifact-prone regions before scaling: